xin-huang/sstar/docs/index.md

 ### Requirements

-`sstar` works on Unix/Linux operating systems and tested with the following:
+`sstar2` works on Unix/Linux operating systems and was tested with the following:

 - Python 3.12.13
 - Python packages: